speechly/cli/README.md

 The latest context added will be used as the current context.
 See help for config command to discover other uses.

-After configuration, it is possible to:
+After configuration of the Speechly CLI, it is possible to:

 - `create` create a new application in the current context (project)
 - `delete` delete an existing application
-- `deploy` deploy to upload a directory containing configuration file(s), train a model out of them and take the model into use.
+- `deploy` deploy to upload a directory containing SAL configuration file(s), train a model out of them and take the model into use.
 - `describe` describe apps to get their status
 - `list` list apps in project
-- `sample` sample a set of examples from the given configuration
+- `sample` sample a set of examples from the given SAL configuration
-- `validate` validate the given configuration for syntax errors
+- `validate` validate the given SAL configuration for syntax errors

-The versioning of the configuration files should be done properly, ie. keep them in a version control system.
+The versioning of the SAL configuration files should be done properly, ie. keep them in a version control system.
 Consider the deploy/download functionality to be a tool for the training pipeline instead of collaboration or versioning.

 # Develop and debug the tool